ertis-research/grafana-panel-what-if/README.md

 </div>

-This Grafana panel is a powerful tool for conducting **What-If predictive analysis with Artificial Intelligence models**, with a special focus on Machine Learning.
+This Grafana panel is a powerful tool for conducting **What-If predictive analysis with Artificial Intelligence models**, with a special focus on **Machine Learning**.
 Currently, the panel is compatible with **AI/ML models that receive a list of numeric fields through an HTTP request**.

 The tool enables easy loading of data into the model directly from a data source configured in Grafana.
 It allows direct modifications to the data or through value intervals and presents the results in a pleasant and easily interpretable manner, using interactive graphs when necessary.
 Additionally, it provides the capability to export and import both the data and the obtained results.